danihello/Fetal_health_classification/README.md

 The model identifies unhealthy fetus (pathological) with an F1 score of 90.7% ML models could be used to help identify fetal health

-tools used: python, scikit-learn, xgboost, cat-boost, pandas
+tools used: python, scikit-learn, xgboost, cat-boost, pandas, matplotlib, seaborn.